pmusser/cia-world-factbook-final/README.md

 # What's in a CIA World Factbook Lesson

-Each of the 254 lessons is a complete country profile, structured into up to 15 sections (tasks).
+Each of the 254 pages is a complete country profile, structured into up to 15 sections.
 Here's what a reader will find:

 ## Content Sections (up to 13)